 III.10.4.1 Forward Reserve Obligation Charge Megawatts for Forward Reserve Resources.

-The Forward Reserve Obligation Charge megawatts for TMNSR and TMOR in each applicable Reserve Zone attributed to a Forward Reserve Resource are equal to the lesser of the Forward Reserve Delivered MW or Reserve Quantity For Settlement (where any portion of Reserve Quantity For Settlement provided by a Demand Response Resource, other than MWs associated with Net Supply, is increased by average avoided peak distribution losses).
+The Forward Reserve Obligation Charge megawatts for TMNSR and TMOR in each applicable Reserve Zone attributed to a Forward Reserve Resource are equal to the lesser of the Forward Reserve Delivered MW or Reserve Quantity For Settlement (where any portion of Reserve Quantity For Settlement provided by a Demand Response Resource or a Demand Response Distributed Energy Resource Aggregation, other than MWs associated with Net Supply, is increased by average avoided peak distribution losses).

 III.10.4.2 Forward Reserve Obligation Charge Megawatts.